 East Saint Louis, Illinois Landmarks and Asbestos

-Asbestos was used in East St. Louis landmarks before the danger of exposure became well-known.
-Many of these landmarks are now aging, causing asbestos exposure concerns.
+Asbestos was frequently used in East St. Louis landmarks.
+Many of these buildings are now aging, causing asbestos exposure concerns.

 The Spivey Building

-The Spivey Building is one historical landmark in the city known to contain asbestos.
-The structure is the first and only skyscraper in East St. Louis.
-Over time, the structure has begun crumbling and falling apart.
-Residents have vocalized their concerns about falling debris and related risks to passersby.
+The Spivey Building is known to contain asbestos.
+This structure was the first and only skyscraper in East St. Louis.
+Over time, the structure has begun to crumble and fall apart.

-One developer decided to renovate the building in 2002.
-Asbestos was removed illegally when contractors gutted the building.
-The project violated federal asbestos regulations, including the Clean Air Act.
-Reports indicate the following issues with how workers were directed to handle asbestos:
+In 2002, a developer decided to renovate the building.
+During the renovation, asbestos was removed improperly.
+These actions violated federal asbestos regulations, including the Clean Air Act.
+Reports found the following issues:

 - Workers were not provided with adequate personal protective equipment (PPE).

 Both of these issues were in direct violation of Environmental Protection Agency (EPA) regulations.
-The developer is one of many defendants that have faced legal repercussions for inadequate asbestos handling and removal.
+As a result, the developer now faces legal repercussions for inadequate asbestos handling and removal.

-The Broadview Hotel has long been considered one of the finest hotels in the state.
-Built in 1927, the hotel made the National Register of Historic Places.
+The Broadview Hotel was built in 1927.
+The hotel is beloved in the city and is on the National Register of Historic Places.
 Recently, the building served as Southern Illinois University’s East St. Louis Center.

-Building materials in the hotel contain asbestos.
-Those who previously came in contact with asbestos-containing materials are at risk of asbestos illnesses.
-Asbestos exposure at the hotel is a continuous concern until contaminated materials are completely removed.
+However, reports show building materials in the hotel contain asbestos.
+As a result, individuals who came in contact with asbestos materials at Broadview Hotel may be at risk of asbestos illnesses.
+Asbestos at the hotel remains a concern until contaminated materials are completely removed.

-City officials have acknowledged the need for asbestos remediation and plan to facilitate a large abatement project.
+City officials have acknowledged the need for asbestos remediation.
+According to city statements, a plan to facilitate a large abatement project is in progress.

-Other East Saint Louis, Illinois Asbestos Exposure Sites
+East Saint Louis, Illinois Jobsites Where Asbestos Exposure Occurred

 - Alcoa Company